Keep your office from becoming a statistic

 National Law Review Summary of the EEOC Guidance

 Council of Nonprofits: Vaccine Mandates and Your Nonprofit

 - Employers and supervisors can lead by example, by getting vaccinated themselves and encouraging their staff to do the same.

-- Educate employees about flu vaccine through in-house communications tools like newsletters, emails, or breakroom posters.
+- Educate employees about COVID-19 vaccines through in-house communications tools like newsletters, emails, or break room posters.

 - Encourage employees to stay home when not feeling well.
 Businesses can interrupt the spread of flu through leave policies that provide paid sick leave and staying home when sick.

 - Remind employees to take everyday preventive steps like covering coughs and sneezes, and washing hands to reduce the spread of germs.